Tired of Lending Money to Family? Time to Break the Cycle

 I’m very open with friends and family members about the fact that my husband and I are in debt and trying to pay it off as soon as possible.

 Some people who are close to me, however, make judgments about our income and what they think we can afford.
-They may see us go on a weekend trip or buy something nice and assume we can spare the extra money.
+They may see us go on a weekend trip or buy something nice and assume we can spare the extra money and lend it to family members.
 Of course, this isn’t always the case.

-Beyond just being annoying, a loved one repeatedly asking you for money can be a major red flag that money is just one of their problems.
+Beyond being annoying, a loved one repeatedly asking for money can be a red flag that money is just one of his or her problems.
 And it can have a negative effect on your situation, as well.

 Lending Money to Family Members Can Ruin Relationships

-Michelle, a full-time RV-er and blogger who runs the blog Making Sense of Cents, had a situation in which somebody close to her ruined their relationship by continually asking for money.
+Michelle, a full-time RV-er who runs the blog Making Sense of Cents, had a situation in which somebody close to her ruined their relationship by continually asking for money.

 “It started at a young age, and I enabled it for years,” Michelle said.